xlwings/xlwings-server/docs/install_manifest.md

-# Install Manifest
+# Install Office.js add-ins

-There are 3 different ways how you install an Office.js add-in:
+An Office.js add-in is defined via its manifest, which is a simple configuration file in the `XML` format.
+There are 3 different ways how you can install a manifest in Excel:

 - **Development and testing**: install the manifest manually via [](#sideloading).
 - **Internal production deployment**: deploy the manifest centrally via [](#microsoft-365-admin-center).